XiaoxueLeng00/xiaoxueleng.github.io/_research/research-2.md

 date: 2021-09-01
 venue: 'Central China Normal University'
 ---
+Learning-by-teaching is a generative learning strategy in which students are asked to teach what they are learning to others.

 In this project, we:
 - Investigated how learning-by-teaching promotes learning and what are the boundary conditions;